Clarifai/clarifai-java/README.md

 }
 ```
 Each `Tag` in the `RecognitionResult` contains the name of the tag and the probability that the tag
-applies to the image.
-Tags are drawn from a large vocabulary of English words and phrases.
+applies to the image or video.
+By default, they are in English, but you can change the language by
+calling `RecognitionRequest.setLocale()`.

+Sending video to the API will cause a list of `VideoSegment` instances to be attached to the
+`RecognitionResult`.
+Each of these has a timestamp and a list of tags that apply to a short segment
+of the video.

 The `APP_ID` and `APP_SECRET` parameters passed to the `ClarifaiClient` constructor identify the
 application and can be found on the